facelessuser/coloraide/docs/src/markdown/compositing.md

 Check out [Compositing Operators](#compositing-operators) to learn about the many variations that are supported.

-### Complex Compositing
+## Complex Compositing

-We've covered alpha compositing and blending and have demonstrated their use with simple two color examples and multi-layered examples layers, but what about different blend modes mixed with alpha compositing?
+We've covered alpha compositing and blending and have demonstrated their use with simple two color examples and multi-layered examples, but what about different blend modes mixed with alpha compositing?

 In this example, we will consider three circles, each with a unique color: `#!color #07c7ed`, `#!color #fc3d99`, and `#!color #f5d311`.
 We apply 50% transparency to all the circles and place them on a `#!color white` background.
 We then